frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 While the exact implementation for each of these details will vary based on the rest of your robot and from team to team, an example reference for Stage 2A is provided.

-<center>[2A Drivetrain Reference](https://cad.onshape.com/documents/86303b75f6f9790b01106a3b/w/6d34296fadf33319c731fa02/e/245e154bf8681866056b6985){ .md-button .md-button--primary } </center>
+<center>[2A Drivetrain Reference](https://cad.onshape.com/documents/86303b75f6f9790b01106a3b/w/6d34296fadf33319c731fa02/e/245e154bf8681866056b6985){:target="_blank" .md-button .md-button--primary } </center>

 <center><img src="/img/learning-course/stage2-drivebase/2a-FDdt.webp" style="width:80%"></center>

 <center><figcaption>Example of a fully detailed Stage 2A drivetrain.</figcaption></center>

 ## Battery Mounting
 Ensuring that your robot’s battery does not fall out of your robot is critical for successful robot operation.
-While it may seem obvious, even veteran teams [sometimes](https://youtu.be/bhjb3Vw8YHg?si=Bxm7oD5VkmYW7oj0&t=105) get [this](https://youtu.be/Dr_rnN2bjno?si=roWawTsyWt5W3RdA&t=86) wrong.
+While it may seem obvious, even veteran teams [sometimes](https://youtu.be/bhjb3Vw8YHg?si=Bxm7oD5VkmYW7oj0&t=105 "3647 Battery Falling Out"){:target="_blank"} get [this](https://youtu.be/Dr_rnN2bjno?si=roWawTsyWt5W3RdA&t=86 "3647 Battery Falling Out...Again"){:target="_blank"} wrong.
 Successful battery mounting can be broken down into two components: good battery placement and a robust battery holder.

 ### Battery Placement